2009–10 Stoke City F.C. season: August

-For the season opener against Burnley Stoke gave new signing Dean Whitehead his debut.
-Newly promoted Burnley started brightly and went close through Robbie Blake.
-However City soon took control of the match and went in front after 19 minutes through Ryan Shawcross, before a trademark Rory Delap long throw-in was glanced into his own net by defender Stephen Jordan to put Stoke into a 2–0 lead.
-The away side improved in the second half but failed to trouble Sorensen and Stoke could have added a third with Dave Kitson hitting the post and Richard Cresswell narrowly shooting wide.
+For the season opener against newly promoted Burnley, Stoke gave new signing Dean Whitehead his debut.
+The Clarets started brightly and went close early on through Robbie Blake.
+However, City soon took control of the match and went in front after 19 minutes through Ryan Shawcross, before a trademark Rory Delap long throw-in was glanced into his own net by defender Stephen Jordan to put Stoke into a 2–0 lead.
+The away side improved in the second half but failed to trouble Sørensen and Stoke could have added a third, with Dave Kitson hitting the post and Richard Cresswell narrowly shooting wide.

-Stoke travelled to Liverpool for three away games back to back.
-Stoke line up in an unusual 4–5–1 formation in an attempt to stop the threat of Liverpool's attacking full-backs.
-The change in tactics backfired as Liverpool comfortably won the game 4–0 with the goals coming from Fernando Torres, Dirk Kuyt, Glen Johnson and David Ngog.
+Stoke travelled to Liverpool for the first of three away games back-to-back.
+Stoke lined up in a defensive 4–5–1 formation in an attempt to stop the threat of Liverpool's attacking full-backs.
+The change in tactics backfired as Liverpool comfortably won the game 4–0, with the goals coming from Fernando Torres, Dirk Kuyt, Glen Johnson and David Ngog.

-Another newly promoted side were next opponents for Stoke in the form of Birmingham City at St Andrew's.
+Another newly promoted side were the next opponents for Stoke in the form of Birmingham City at St Andrew's.
 Stoke suffered an early blow as James Beattie was forced to come off due to injury, meaning that Dave Kitson would have a chance to impress.
-There were few chances during the match with both sides cancelling each other out and the match finished 0–0.
+There were few chances during the match, with both sides cancelling each other out, and the match finished 0–0.

-New signings from Middlesbrough Robert Huth and Tuncay were on the bench for the visit of Steve Bruce's Sunderland at the end of August.
-Stoke opened the scoring just before half time through a goal mouth scramble which Kitson managed to put past Craig Gordon.
+New signings from Middlesbrough, Robert Huth and Tuncay, were on the bench for the visit of Steve Bruce's Sunderland at the end of August.
+Stoke opened the scoring just before half-time through a goalmouth scramble which Kitson managed to score past Craig Gordon.
 Both sides continued to create chances in the second half but Stoke were the stronger of the two teams and were able to see out the win.